CarPlay: Software

 To discourage distracted driving, Siri is used extensively, providing voice turn-by-turn navigation guidance and voice-input for text messages.
-Newscast-style weather and stock results are announced instead of displayed visually.
-Requests which bring up visual information may be blocked when the car is in drive; most native CarPlay Apps deliver audio content with minimal interaction.
+Newscast-style weather and stock results are announced instead of displayed.
+Requests that bring up visual information may be blocked when the car is in gear, and most native CarPlay apps deliver audio content with minimal interaction.

-CarPlay-enabled apps installed on the device also appear on the CarPlay home screen.
+CarPlay-enabled apps installed on the device appear on the CarPlay home screen unless disabled by the user.
+The inclusion or exclusion and order of app appearance can be changed on a per-vehicle basis.

 Hardware

-While most of the CarPlay software runs on the connected iPhone, the CarPlay interface provides the audio and display connection to the car's infotainment system.
-CarPlay adapts to various display sizes and control interfaces for each vehicle: touch screen, rotary dials, buttons, steering-wheel controls and hands-free microphones.
+Most of the CarPlay software runs on the connected iPhone, and the CarPlay interface provides the audio and display connection to the car's infotainment system.
+CarPlay adapts to various display sizes and control interfaces for each vehicle: touch screen, rotary dials, buttons, steering-wheel controls, and hands-free microphones.

-Aftermarket head units may support CarPlay and/or Android Auto.
-Aftermarket head units can be purchased from Alpine, Clarion, Kenwood, Pioneer, Sony and JVC.
+Aftermarket head units may support CarPlay or Android Auto, usually both.

-The iPhone can connect to the car through a USB cable or wirelessly in two ways: by exchanging network credentials with a supporting CarPlay receiver over Bluetooth, establishing a two-way Wi-Fi connection; or by using a dongle adapter to enable a wireless connection to the system's USB port.
+The iPhone can connect to the car either via a USB cable or wirelessly.

+Wireless CarPlay works by having the phone exchange network credentials with a supporting CarPlay receiver over Bluetooth, establishing a two-way Wi-Fi connection.
-Manufacturers

-Most major automakers offer vehicles with CarPlay.
-Manufacturers with no CarPlay models include Wuling and Tesla Motors.

-Honda offers CarPlay on the Gold Wing motorcycle and on the Africa Twin.
+Alternatively, it is possible to use a third-party dongle adapter plugged into the car infotainment system's USB port to enable a wireless connection.
+This still requires a car infotainment system that supports standard (wired) CarPlay.